muratk3n/thirdwave/en/tweets/2019/week27.md

 ---

 Not much life left in Beto, and most other up-starts.
-Boot-Edge-Edge, or Gaylord Focker, is in the top tier cands but very far from front-runners.
+Boot-Edge-Edge is in the top tier cands but very far from front-runners.
 Kamala, Bernie, Warren doing well.
 The race is shaping up.

 *2019-7-5 8:40:34*